dojo/docs/welcome.rst

     * `dojo.setContext <dojo/setContext>`_

       Changes the behavior of many core Dojo functions that deal with namespace and DOM lookup

+    * `dojo.withGlobal <dojo/withGlobal>`_

+      Call callback with globalObject as dojo.global and globalObject.document as dojo.doc

+    * `dojo.withDoc <dojo/withDoc>`_

+      Call callback with documentObject as dojo.doc

   * `dojo.xhr <dojo/xhr>`_